Introduction To ESG Metrics and Analysis

 • Use renewable sources of energy

-The benefits of digital transformation can be leveraged to modernize your entire business and dramatically improve its efficiency.
+Digital transformation can be leveraged to modernize your entire business and dramatically improve its efficiency.
 This will greatly improve this ESG metric by reducing waste and energy consumption of the company, putting it at the forefront of the fourth industrial revolution.

 3. Product Safety